-1. Check the condition and tightness of fastening of all parts of the air intake (hoses, gaskets).
-Due to air leakage, the change in the number of engine idle speeds can be so significant that the stabilization valve will not be able to bring them back to normal.
+1. Check the condition and tightness of all air intake parts (hoses, gaskets).
+Due to air leakage, the change in engine idle speed may be so significant that the stabilization valve will not be able to bring it back to normal.

-2. Interrogate the data store of the self-diagnosis system.
-Perhaps the system has another defect.
-The conditions for performing the idle test are correctly adjusted ignition, a warm engine, and properly functioning fuel injection and ignition systems.
-When checking, all consumers of the on-board network must be turned off.
-The radiator fan should not be running.
+2. Interrogate the self-diagnostic system data storage device.
+The system may have another defect.
+The conditions for performing the idle speed test are correctly adjusted ignition, warmed-up engine, and normally functioning fuel injection and ignition systems.
+During the test, all on-board network consumers must be disconnected.
+The radiator fan must not operate.

 3. Remove the crankcase ventilation hose from the distributor and plug it with a plug.

-4. Pull out the engine oil level indicator, cover the dipstick hole with a rag.
+4. Remove the engine oil level indicator rod and cover the dipstick hole with a rag.

-5. Clamp the hose from the throttle valve to the EVAP valve above the air inlet hose.
+5. Clamp the hose from the throttle body to the EVAP valve, which runs above the air intake hose.

-For a car enthusiast, an independent CO check is hardly justified, given that it is mandatory during a technical inspection, and besides, the car owner is unlikely to have a gas analyzer at his disposal.
+For a car owner, independent CO testing is hardly justified, considering that it is mandatory to perform during a technical inspection, and in addition, the car owner is unlikely to have a gas analyzer at his disposal.

-6. Install the gas analyzer in the CO measuring tube located in the front of the engine compartment.
-Make sure the gas analyzer has an airtight fit on the tube.
+6. Install the gas analyzer into the CO measuring tube located in the front of the engine compartment.
+Make sure that the gas analyzer has a tight fit on the tube.

 7. Disconnect the lambda probe plug.

 8. Start the engine and let it idle.
 The gas analyzer should show 0.1-1.1%.
-If necessary, correct with the CO adjustment screw.
+If necessary, make adjustments using the CO adjustment screw.
 To do this, remove the plug from the CO adjustment screw.

-9. Drill a hole with a diameter of 2.5 mm in the plug and screw a screw with a diameter of 3 mm into this hole.
+9. Drill a 2.5mm diameter hole in the cork and screw a 3mm diameter screw into this hole.

 11. Press the accelerator pedal after the adjusting screw has been turned, and then check the reading on the gas analyzer.

 Attention!
-The accelerator pedal can be pressed only after the key with which the CO adjustment was performed is removed from the adjusting screw.
+The accelerator pedal may be pressed only after the key used to adjust the CO has been removed from the adjusting screw.

-Note: Self-checking of CO is usually not so relevant for a car enthusiast, given that it is mandatory to carry out a workshop.
-In addition, a motorist, as a rule, does not have a device for measuring CO.
+Note: Self-checking of CO is usually not so important for a car owner, considering that it is mandatory to be performed by a workshop.
+In addition, a car owner usually does not have a device for measuring CO.